 “Elizabeth Hardt has impressed every single Journalism School faculty member with her dogged determination to organize our personnel files,” said Esther Thorson, the School’s acting dean.
 “The Policy and Promotion and Tenure committees can now tell where every faculty member is in terms of contract, rank and where they stand for review.
 Her office has all kinds of traffic, and she never fails but to be helpful with people.”

 Hardt received the award at an April 30 faculty and staff ceremony followed by a reception.

 Other nominees for this year’s award included:

 - Angel Anderson, photojournalism administrative assistant;

 - Ashlee Erwin, special events and communications coordinator;

 - Michael Pearson, J-Net system administrator;

-- Dora Rodgers, fiscal office administrative assistant; and
+- Dora Rogers, fiscal office administrative assistant; and

 - Phousavanh Sengsavanh, career services assistant director.